 I noticed recently that Sylvia Plath, in her novel The Bell Jar, favored verbs as delivery vehicles for metaphor.
-Don’t get me wrong.
-The woman could work a metaphor along the syntactic spectrum, but the verbs really stuck out for me, and it occurred to me that in my own work, which contains a fair amount of metaphorical language, I hadn’t yet mastered Plath’s skill with verbal metaphors.
+Don’t get me wrong; the woman could work a metaphor along the syntactic spectrum, but the verbs really stuck out for me, and it occurred to me that in my own work, which contains a fair amount of metaphorical language, I hadn’t yet mastered Plath’s skill with verbal metaphors.
 Hence, this post in which I workshop one metaphorical image using different parts of speech and different phrase types.
 Click the title above to continue reading.

 As a new blogger, I’m constantly questioning whether I’m doing it right.
 At least four people think I am, because that’s how many blogging award nominations I’ve received (three Liebsters and one Blogger Recognition Award.)
-Click the title above to read more about the awards and find out who my nominees are.
+Click the title above to continue reading.

 Let’s be honest.
 We want kids to read, and they’re on to us.
 The jig is up.
 This in mind, I put to you an arsenal of devious strategies, so tap your fingers together and prepare to cackle.
 Click the title above to continue reading.